-This healthy chicken & egg salad sandwich is one of my go-to lunch recipes.
+This healthy chicken and egg salad is one of my go-to lunch recipes.
 It tastes amazing, is so easy to make that you can barely call it cooking, and you can make a huge batch and store it in the fridge for days.

-My parents would often make a version of this chicken & egg salad for Sunday family lunch (with full-fat mayo, of course), but when I moved out and got my own place, it became a daily staple because it’s so inexpensive, easy to make, and healthy.
+My parents would often make a version of this chicken and egg salad for Sunday family lunch (with full-fat mayo, of course), but when I moved out and got my own place, it became a daily staple because it’s so healthy, easy to make, and inexpensive.

-Now, almost 20 years later, I still make a batch of Chicken & Egg Salad at least once a month.
-It’s just so tasty, healthy, and easy that I don’t think I will ever stop making it!
+Now, almost 20 years later, I still make a batch of Chicken and Egg Salad at least once a month.

-You can put it on any bread you like, but I prefer multi-grain Ezekiel bread or muffins.
+You can eat the salad as-is if you really want to, but you’ll probably want to put it on some kind of bread.
+Toast is the obvious choice but I prefer multi-grain Ezekiel bread or muffins.
 Ezekiel bread is high in protein and has a nice firm consistency that goes really well with the chicken and egg salad.

 - 2 cooked chicken breasts